zkxs/simple-crosshair-overlay/README.md

 ## Features

 - Works on any application that's not fullscreen exclusive.
 You **must** use windowed or borderless-windowed mode on your game.
 This was an intentional design choice, as rendering into a fullscreen-exclusive game is not anticheat-compatible.
 - Performant: the overlay is only redrawn when you change the crosshair.
-CPU and memory usage are minimal, and the GPU isn't used at all.
+CPU, GPU, and memory usage are minimal.
 - Minimal UI: managed via a tray icon and hotkeys.
 - Comes with a simple default crosshair that can be scaled and recolored to your preference.
 - Can use custom PNG images as crosshairs.
 - No installer.
-The application is completely portable.
 The only file this program creates is small configuration saved in `%appdata%\simple-crosshair-overlay`.

 ## Installation